BOYS24’s Hwayoung Kicked Out Of Group After “Bad Breath” Fan Scandal

 The news of Hwayoung’s decimated career comes as new information about the infamous audio leak has been revealed.
 It turns out that that the original poster may have admitted to editing the audio, All Kpop reports.

-Apparently there was an anonymous post on an online forum in which someone claiming to be the uploader confesses to editing the audio.
+Apparently, there was an anonymous post on an online forum in which someone claiming to be the uploader confesses to editing the audio.

 “Hello, I’m the person who uploaded the audio clip from before.
 I knew that uploading the clip would become a big issue, but the ‘BOYS24’ program wasn’t that popular and ‘HY’ isn’t that well known, so I didn’t think it would be on real-time searches,” the post reads.